TOOTH COLORED FILLINGS

 If the tooth already has a filling, although they are called "permanent fillings," they do not last forever.
-They are called permanent because there is not a plan to replace them in the near future, however the tooth structure around the filling is still subject to infection, especially at the margin between the filling and the tooth.
+They are called permanent because there is not a plan to replace them in the near future, however the tooth structure around the filling is still subject to bacteria and decay, especially at the margin between the filling and the tooth.
 If tooth decay is noticed around an old filling, the filling and any underlying tooth decay should be removed and a new filling placed.
 There are a few signs that indicate that a filling may have tooth decay around it or under it.
-With a silver amalgam filling you can see the tooth start turning dark around the filling, you may notice a tiny gap forming around the filling which lets bacteria in, or there may be a crack in the tooth around the filling or in the filling itself which all allow tiny bacteria access to a deeper part of the tooth.
+With a silver amalgam filling you can see the tooth start turning dark around the filling, you may notice a tiny gap forming around the filling which lets bacteria in, or there may be a crack in the tooth around the filling or in the filling itself which all allow bacteria access to a deeper part of the tooth.
 These are all reasons to replace an old filling.
-With a tooth colored filling, you can see a brown line around the edge.
-Below is a tooth with a silver filling and it shows what is under these fillings when they begin to get a secondary infection and how much structure needs to be removed indicating that it is urgent to replace these fillings as soon as the signs are noticed to reduce the amount of tooth structure that is lost.
+You can tell a tooth colored filling is failing when you can see a brown line around the edge.
+It is urgent to replace a filling that has decay around the edges to prevent the new filling from being larger.
+The larger the filling is, the weaker the tooth is.

 HOW LONG DO FILLINGS LAST?